Edit Filters

 Changes the filter so that values will pass if C = 3.
 They will also pass if C is not 3, but either A is 1 or B is 2.

-The Edit Filters panel supports the usage of brackets to control the filter expression.
+The Edit Filters screen supports the usage of brackets to control the filter expression.
 Opening brackets are inserted as part of the Field Name description and closing brackets are added to the end of the Value.
 For example, the following setup will ensure a filter passes if the PHASE is 1 and either the Mined_Mass is non-zero or the DESIGNDF (design definition name) is "Cubby"):

 Managing Filter Expression Elements